reynaldi-goh/ITCamp-Frontendamentals/curriculum/phase1-foundations/02-github/README.md

 * 🔧 Modify This Component: ...
 * 🧠 Thought Question: ...

+> For more details please check `exercises` folder.

 ## 📝 Bonus Resources

 <!-- TODO: Edit or change this, can add youtube link if applicable -->